What is a Framework in Software? Definition & Examples

 Understanding what a framework in software is can significantly improve productivity, as it allows developers to focus on the unique aspects of their project while leveraging the generic functionality provided by the framework.
 This leads to more efficient, maintainable, and scalable software solutions.

-Why Should Businesses Use Frameworks in Software Development?
+Why Should We Use Frameworks In Software Development?

 Efficiency and Speed